Board of Trustees

 Roisin brings to Age NI a strong background in consumer advocacy, including for older people, and her experience in governance and policy development.

-David was appointed a Trustee of Age NI in June 2017 and is a member of the Finance & Resources committee.
+David was appointed a Trustee of Age NI in June 2017 and is a member of the Nominations & Remunerations committee.

 A Fellow of the Royal Institute of Chartered Surveyors, David is a business owner specialising in housebuilding and property as principal of a family business stretching back 115 years.
 David has led the design and implementation of numerous projects and whole communities across counties Down and Antrim.
 From over 10 years of Executive Chairman David has strong experience in business planning, strategy, communications, corporate governance and accountability.

-David holds a BSc Honours degree in Land Economics, an MBA (Dist.) from the University of Ulster, a Masters of Research from the University of Strathclyde and is a Chartered Director and Fellow of the IoD.
+David’s applied research into independence, housing and the implications for the well-being of older people led to his award in 2020 of a Doctorate from the University of Strathclyde.
+David also holds a BSc Honours degree in Land Economics, an MBA (Dist.) from the University of Ulster, and is a Chartered Director and Fellow of the IoD.

 Kathy was appointed as an Age NI Trustee in June 2017 and is a Non-Executive Director of Age NI Enterprises Ltd.